 - Rented a car to someone without a driver’s license.

-The rental car company should carry a policy of insurance that can compensate the accident victims if their negligence causes the collision.
+The rental car company should carry an insurance policy that can compensate accident victims if their negligence causes a collision.

 What If My Rental Car Is Damaged in an Accident?

 Vehicle repairs are an expense that you can recover after a rental car accident.
 Thus, if another party crashes into your rental car, their insurance company is on the hook for repairing or replacing the rental car.
-However, the insurance company can take months to process and conclude your claim.
+However, the insurance company can process and conclude your claim for months.
 The rental company might demand payment from you in the interim.